datacite/tasks/product_specifications/FBF44gf/readme.md

               And the chart should show a tooltip in on hover that show PID of the node, and the type of PID And the chart should show up to 100 nodes.

+        Scenario: Displaying help in the PIDs force directed network chart Given there a PIDs force directed network chart is being shown When the user hovers over the info-icon Then a tooltip should be displayed that reads "Not all nodes connected to this organisation are shown.
+Only 100 nodes are being shown"
+            And the info-icon should have a link to the support pages

 Feature: Metadata Table for DMPs

         Scenario: Display Metadata Table
+            Given the user is in a DMP Landing search Page Then the DOI metadata should be displayed in table format And there should be a tab for description metadata And there should be a tab for  Other Identifiers Metadata And there should be a tab for Creators And the Creators metadata should be shown in a table format And there should be a tab for Contributors And the Contributors metadata should be shown in a table format And there should be a tab for Funders metadata And there should be a Tab Registration Agency metadata

 Feature: Download Metadata button